-9.3.
+9.5.
 Item versus Context Mnemonic Discrimination

-Empirical investigations of mnemonic discrimination in humans and animals differ in a fundamental way: in humans, mnemonic discrimination is most often tested using perceptually similar objects or scenes (reviewed in Yassa & Stark, 2011), whereas studies in animals often emphasize on behaviors dependent on contextual discrimination

-(reviewed in Hunsaker & Kesner, 2013).
+Empirical investigations of mnemonic discrimination in humans and animals differ in a fundamental way: in humans, mnemonic discrimination is most often tested using perceptually similar objects or scenes (reviewed in Yassa & Stark, 2011), whereas studies in animals often emphasize on behaviors dependent on contextual discrimination (reviewed in Hunsaker & Kesner, 2013).
 The methodological discrepancy prompts the question of whether separation operates on the item versus context representations in a similar manner.
 In adult humans, there is evidence to suggest that interference can be minimized by the perirhinal and parahippocampal cortex (in conjunction with the lateral and medial layers of the entorhinal cortex, respectively) as a function of information domain, aiding domain agnostic pattern separation in the DG/CA3.
-However, only the DG/CA3, but not other subfields or other medial temporal lobe cortices, robustly engaged during lure discrimination for both objects and spatial location lures.
+Only the DG/CA3, but not other subfields or other medial temporal lobe cortices, robustly engaged during lure discrimination for both objects and spatial location lures.
 Furthermore, DG/CA3 activities correlated with lure discrimination for both objects and spatial location (Reagh & Yassa, 2014).
 One study using ultra-high-resolution found mnemonic discrimination for similar scene sequences was specifically performed by the DG (Berron et al., 2016).
 Similarly, other studies that used similar scenes (Bonnici et al., 2012) and complex environments in virtual towns (e.g., Kyle, Stokes, Lieberman, Hasan, & Ekstrom, 2015; Stokes, Kyle, & Ekstrom, 2015) found that the hippocampus carries event- or environment-specific representations.
 Together, these findings appear to suggest that the hippocampus undertakes domain-general pattern separation.

-Here, our findings demonstrate that the development of mnemonic discrimination for item and context may not be homogenous, given that performance on relational memory dependent on successful contextual discrimination appeared to mature later than:

-(1) relational memory in low contextual interference, and (2) item-level mnemonic discrimination.
+Here, our findings demonstrate that the development of mnemonic discrimination for item and context may not be homogenous, given that performance on relational memory dependent on successful contextual discrimination appeared to mature later than: (1) relational memory in low contextual interference, and (2) item-level mnemonic discrimination.
 It is possible that neural mechanisms required for discerning similar complex representations, mature later than those for individual objects.
-Future studies should investigate mnemonic discrimination mechanisms for content-specific categories

-(objects and scenes) and conjunctive representations (inter-item, item-context bound representations) in development and aging.
+Future studies should investigate mnemonic discrimination mechanisms for content-specific categories (objects and scenes) and conjunctive representations (inter-item, item-context bound representations) in development and aging.

-8.1.
+9.6.
 Limitations

 Both Experiments 1 and 2 employed a cross-sectional design, which prevents us from understanding the developmental changes of each component process across the lifespan.
 Understanding how the changes in both components converge or diverge at different developmental periods would shed light on the relation between mnemonic discrimination and relational binding.
+In addition, our age range in childhood is relatively restricted due to not only practical considerations but because our focus is to understand the critical age window in which robust gains in episodic memory occur.
+Nevertheless, earlier (e.g., Newcombe, Balcomb, Ferrara, Hansen, & Koski (2015) and later (e.g.,Sastre III, Wendelken, Lee, Bunge, & Ghetti, 2016) developmental change occurs, and future research should extend the age range to toddlers and to mid- or late childhood.